psosnin/amp-for-mixed-generalised-linear-models/README.md

    pip install -r requirements.txt
    ```

-2. Run the example scripts in the `examples/` directory to see how to use the AMP implementation.
+2. Run the example scripts in the `examples/` directory to see how to use the AMP implementation for each of the GLMs.

 ## References and Acknowledgements

 This project was undertaken as a research project for Part IIb of the Engineering Tripos, University of Cambridge.
 I would like to express gratitude to Professor Ramji Venkataramanan for his invaluable supervision and guidance throughout the project.

-The generalised AMP algorithm and algorithms for mixed GLMs are based on the following papers:
+The AMP algorithm for generalised linear models is based on [1].
+The AMP algorithm for mixed generalised linear models and for mixed linear regression is based on [2].

 [1] Feng, Oliver Y., Ramji Venkataramanan, Cynthia Rush, and Richard J. Samworth.
 "A unifying tutorial on approximate message passing."